Memberships Experts Shop Join Now Login

 Running with Prolapse

-Running places a significant demand on the pelvic floor and the presence of a prolapse tells us that your pelvic floor isn’t functioning optimally.
-So by telling someone not to run with prolapse, we are potentially protecting her from making her symptoms worse and needing surgery down the track.
+Running places a significant demand on the pelvic floor, and a prolapse tells us that your pelvic floor isn’t functioning optimally.
+So, by telling someone not to run with prolapse, we are potentially protecting her from making her symptoms worse and needing surgery down the track.

-However for many women running is such an important part of their life.
-Some people are wired that they not only want to return to running, but NEED to.
-Whether this be for mental reasons, fitness or daily function ( ie chasing a toddler/ running for the bus) running can be a non-negotiable.
+However, for many women, running is such an important part of their lives.
+Some people are wired that they not only want to return to running but NEED to.
+Whether this be for mental reasons, fitness or daily function (i.e. chasing a toddler/ running for the bus), running can be a non-negotiable.

 If you are interested in returning to running after birth and with a pelvic organ prolapse, then we recommend reading our articles here and here on returning to running safely after birth AND working with a pelvic health physiotherapist to help you.